-Chances are that if you have chickens, one or more of these things will happen to you over the years and it's good to know how to fix the problem when it arises.
+Chances are that if you have chickens, one or more of these things will happen to you over the years and it's good to know how to increase egg production.
 Eggs and chickens are an excellent source of protein or a little extra income and are fairly easy creatures to keep.
-But like anything else, there is tricks to keeping them, and keeping them well.
+But like anything else, there are tricks to keeping them, and keeping them well.

 Have you had any of the above happen to you?
-How did you solve the problem?
+Did you learn how to increase egg production?
 Do you think chickens are a worthwhile animal to have around?

 Disclaimer: This post may contain a link to an affiliate.
 See my disclosure policy for more information.